HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: HydroGEM Model Architecture

 \subsubsection{Detection Head Architecture}

-The detection head operates entirely on observable quantities without requiring ground-truth clean data during inference \cite{Angiulli2023,Gong2019}.
-It computes an 11-dimensional feature vector from the relationship between potentially corrupted observations and backbone reconstructions:
+The detection head operates entirely on observable quantities without requiring ground-truth clean data during inference~\cite{Angiulli2023,Gong2019}.
+It computes an 11-dimensional feature vector from the relationship between potentially corrupted observations and backbone reconstructions.
+These features are chosen to reflect operationally observable inconsistencies between the observations and the model's reconstruction, without requiring access to a ground-truth clean series: